-Level 5 and all Graded classes a plan of the course including details of jump off fences and the distance and time allowed must be displayed in the collecting ring at least 1 hour prior to the start of the competition.
+For Level 5 plan of the course including details of jump off fences and the distance and time allowed must be displayed in the collecting ring at least 1 hour prior to the start of the competition.

 The start and finish line must be a minimum of 6 metres and maximum of 25 metres from the first and last fence.
 The start and finish lines must each be defined by 2 flags or markers.